Posted by Salvatore J. Zambri, founding member and senior partner

 - Each year, nearly 12,000 people die on our roads due to impaired driving.
 That would be equal to about 30 jumbo jets crashing each year.

-- No one should ever get that late-night phone call from the police telling you your loved one has died due to an impaired driver.”
+- No one should ever get that late-night phone call from the police telling you your loved one has died in a car accident due to an impaired driver.”

 The ultimate results of impaired driving will eventually catch up with those who believe “it will never happen to them.”
 Be safe on the road by driving smart.
 Please don’t drink and drive.
 It’s a matter of life and death for not only you, but all others on the roadway.